Idan-sh/Java-Server-Logs/README.md

-# TODO HTTP Server Application
+# TO-DO HTTP Server Application

 ## 1. About
-This TODO app allows users to maintain a list of tasks to do.
-The app allows users to create, update and delete TODOs, with more functions listed below.
+This TO-DO app allows users to maintain a list of tasks to do.
+The app allows users to create, update and delete TO-DOs, with more functions listed below.

 The server will create two log files, in a dedicated logs folder:
 * `requests.log`: